 Travelers: Republic Day Italy is a spectacular celebration with military parades and ceremonies, especially in the capital.

-Locals: A perfect built-in long weekend.
+Locals: Take June 1 off for a nice 4-day break.
 Hit the coast or relax in the countryside.

 Travelers: Italy holidays in August are all about beaches, fireworks, and vibrant local traditions.
 Ferragosto is one of the country’s most cherished celebrations.

-Locals: A ready-made 3-day weekend for beach trips, mountain hikes, or just soaking up the summer sun.
+Locals: A nice weekend holiday for beach trips, mountain hikes, or just soaking up the summer sun.

 Travelers: Experience a quieter side of Italian national holidays as locals honor their loved ones with cemetery visits and special services.